Prime Minister of Cuba: Modern role

 On 24 February 2019, another constitution – Cuba's current – was adopted in a referendum.
 Under it, the government was again re-organized, and the separate posts of president and prime minister were restored.
 Manuel Marrero was named prime minister for a 5-year term by President Miguel Díaz-Canel on 21 December 2019, under the new constitutional provisions, and was approved unanimously by the National Assembly to serve the same day.

 Eligibility

 The position of prime minister reappears in the Cuban Constitution of 2019.
-Article 142 establishes that the prime minister is responsible to the National Assembly and the President of the Republic, to whom he or she is accountable and reports on his or her performance, that of the Council of Ministers, or its Executive Committee.
+Article 142 establishes that the prime minister is responsible to the National Assembly and the president of the Republic, to whom they are accountable and reports on their performance, that of the Council of Ministers, or its Executive Committee.
 To hold this position, one must be a deputy to the National Assembly of People's Power, be at least thirty-five years of age, enjoy full civil and political rights, be a Cuban citizen by birth, and hold no other citizenship.